fefelbrn/Resume_optimizer/README.md

 - **Concurrent Control**: Flags prevent multiple simultaneous extractions
 - **Rate Limiting**: The system handles OpenAI rate limits gracefully with user-friendly messages
 - **State Persistence**: LangGraph state is maintained throughout the workflow, avoiding redundant processing
+- **RAG Optimization**: Vector stores are session-based and can be cleared to free memory
+- **Cosine Similarity**: Scores are normalized to 0-1 range for consistent interpretation

 ## Security Considerations